The Colgate Thirteen

 The Colgate Thirteen, also known as The Colgate 13, is an undergraduate all-male a cappella group at Colgate University.
 The oldest a cappella group at the University, it is also the oldest collegiate all-male a cappella group in the United States.
-Established in 1942, the group is named for the 13 men who founded the university in 1819, each offering $13 and 13 prayers.
-The Thirteen regularly perform at schools, alumni, community, corporate and sporting events.
+Established in 1942, The group is named for the 13 men who founded the university in 1819, each offering $13 and 13 prayers.
+The Thirteen regularly perform at schools, alumni, community, corporate, and sporting events.
 The group is known for performing the U.S. National Anthem at Super Bowl XIII in 1979.
+In 2024, the group traveled to Lambeau Field to perform the National Anthem for the Green Bay Packers against the Chicago Bears.
+In 2026, the group traveled to the Kia Center to perform the National Anthem for the Orlando Magic against the Los Angeles Lakers.

 The group has produced 30 albums although only 29 have been released.
 Some of its best known arrangements are Coney Island Baby, Danny Boy, East of the Sun, Is That the Way You Look?, Mack the Knife, Many Rivers to Cross, Masochism Tango, The National Anthem, Poinciana, Route 66, Walking in Memphis, and If I Ain't Got You.
 The majority of songs are arranged by members of the group.

 The 13 most senior members perform at any time—representing the first tenor, second tenor, baritone, and bass singing parts—but there are more than 13 in the entire group.
 Students, most of whom are underclassmen, try out for the group, with auditions held either once or twice during the school year.
 Members of the group are referred to as "Thirteeners."
-Current members include: Andrew Kang (Leader), Jordan Shapiro (Assistant Leader), Dennis Belotserkovsky, Will Olszewski, Jacob Viner, Tommy Melgoza, Vared Shmuler, Bo Koebler, Andrew Tatela, Aiden Scully, Zachary Stone, Oliver Strassberg, Justus Loughry, Thomas Sfikas, Shihyung Kim, Michael Darville, and Andrew Gathercole.
+Current members include: Andrew Kang (Leader), Jordan Shapiro (Assistant Leader), Dennis Belotserkovsky, Will Olszewski, Jacob Viner, Tommy Melgoza, Vared Shmuler, Bo Koebler, Andrew Tatela, Zachary Stone, Oliver Strassberg, Justus Loughry, Thomas Sfikas, Shihyung Kim, Michael Darville, Andrew Gathercole, and Noah Shak.